Skip to content

 Choose from Live In-Person Sessions and Live Online Streaming Sessions

 • LIVE In-Person Sessions – In-Person classes will be held at the Irving Convention Center at Las Colinas, TX.
-Coffee will be available by 7:30am and lunch vouchers will be available for select restaurants at the Toyota Music Factory.
+Coffee will be available by 7:30am each morning.
 You do not need to check-in at the event, but a registration desk will be available for questions.
 Sign-in rosters will be passed around in the classroom for documenting attendance (which is mandatory to receive a certificate).
 Plus you’ll have the opportunity to visit our Exhibitor Showcase during breaks and lunch.
+LUNCH WILL BE PROVIDED ON-SITE AGAIN THIS YEAR.
+There is time to walk to the Toyota Music Factory restaurants, but IF YOU GO OFF-SITE IT’S ON YOUR OWN DOLLAR.

 • LIVE Online Streaming Sessions – Live virtual courses via ZOOM.
 Log-in instructions will be emailed upon registration, along with reminder emails 1 week prior and 1 day prior.
 If you do not receive email instructions, please call 817-682-8256 or email north@bpi-tx.com prior to the event.
 Make sure to have ZOOM installed and tested.
 The JOIN link will be available 30 minutes prior to class starting.
 Online time is monitored to receive a certificate.